Antares0982/PikaInterface/README.md

 # RabbitMQInterface
-Wrapped RabbitMQ interface for easy use
+Wrapped Pika interface for easy use